-At ambient temperatures, the static Young's modulus decreases from > 15 GPa to < 5 GPa with increasing porosity (Fig. 9Fig.
-10c).
+At ambient temperatures, the static Young's modulus decreases from > 15 GPa to < 5 GPa with increasing porosity (Fig. 9c).
 This is an indication that samples with lower porosities were stiffer than those with higher porosities.
-However, there were outliers to the data trend, UNZ-13 and UNZ-2 (with average porosities of 0.32 and 0.13, respectively) are stiffer and have higher (> 5 GPa) Young's Moduli than other rocks with similar porosities (see Table 1)...): This suggests that these samples are stiffer than the other specimens tested, and indeed those experiments reached unusually high peak stresses at relatively low strains to failure.
-This is intuitive as the pores in UNZ-13-, this may be explained by the preferred orientation of poresare parallel to the principal stress (Figure 3a) and are therefore harder to deform(cf, Griffiths et al., 2017), as for UNZ-2, it has the highest number of isolated pores (Table 3) which are spherical (i.e. low Ca) (see Fig. S2) and so act as rigid bodies.
-The naturally altered samples, tested at similar conditions, exhibited Young's Moduli trends like those of comparable fresh rocks (Fig. 9Fig.
-10c).
+However, there were outliers to the data trend, UNZ-13 and UNZ-2 (with average porosities of 0.32 and 0.13, respectively) have higher (> 5 GPa) Young's Moduli than other rocks with similar porosities (see Table 1).
+This suggests that these samples are stiffer than the other specimens tested, and indeed those experiments reached unusually high peak stresses at relatively low strains to failure.
+This is intuitive as the pores in UNZ-13 are parallel to the principal stress and are therefore harder to deform, as for UNZ-2, it has the highest number of isolated pores (Table 3) which are spherical (i.e. low Ca) (see Fig. S2) and so act as rigid bodies.
+The naturally altered samples, tested at similar conditions, exhibited Young's Moduli trends like those of comparable fresh rocks (Fig. 9c).

-Lavas deformed at 900 °C, but which failed in the brittle field (i.e. at a strain rate of 10-3 s-1) have systematically lower (~ 5-10 GPa) Young's Mmoduli.
-It is this malleability that allows the lava to be deformed to higher strains before macroscopic failure (Fig. 9Fig.
-10b), an observation recognised in Schaefer et al., (2015) in tests on basaltic lavas.
+Lavas deformed at 900 °C, but which failed in the brittle field (i.e. at a strain rate of 10^{-3} s-1) have systematically lower (~ 5- 10 GPa) Young's moduli.
+It is this malleability that allows the lava to be deformed to higher strains before macroscopic failure (Fig. 9b), an observation recognised in Schaefer et al., (2015) in tests on basaltic lavas.

-In addition, thermally stressed samples have slightly lower (~ 0.5-1.5 GPa) Young's Mmoduli than their unstressed equivalents, as previously noted in dacites from Mt.
-St. Helens (Kendrick et al., 2013a) and andesites from Colima volcano (Heap et al., 2014a).
-The slight decrease in static Young's modulus with thermal stresses.
+In addition, thermally stressed samples have slightly lower (~ 0.5-1.5 GPa) Young's moduli than their unstressed equivalents, as previously noted in dacites from Mt.
+St. Helens (Kendrick et al., 2013a).
 This highlights a potential change in porosity distribution that was not recognised by other means (e.g. total porosity, strength).